 “I am glad to hear.
 You heard that?”

-“In an honor of the cat people’s fur we will uphold our promises.”
+“We will uphold our promises in honor of the cat people’s fur.”
 Elder Mako stated with a sharp intake of voice.
 He did not like what he had to say.

 “Yes, our fur.
 Our fur is our pride.
 If we go back on it, we will shave our fur bald.”